Kommotion/PooperScooper/README.md

 This bot was intended to be a single server bot and was not developed to be in multiple servers.
 Feel free to use this as a reference for your own bot.

-Note: Some stuff will be hardcoded to particular servers such as menacesroles and grammarpolice cogs.
+Note: Some stuff will be hardcoded to particular servers.
 Change these if your intention is to use this in your own server.

 ## Key Features
 1. Music
-2. Gametime
+2. Gametime tracking
 3. ImageDiffusion
-4. GrammarPolice
+4. GrammarPolice (Limited, no LLM being used)
 5. Role Selection by Emoji
 6. Birthday Tracking (Opt in)
 7. Poll